 Mulick advises his audiences that if you tell yourself you are limited in how you can influence a students’ behavior, you provide yourself with an excuse to fail.

 The first thing Mulick said to do is set clear expectations, adding that children need direct instructions on what to do when they board the bus.
-He says the expectations need to be: positively stated, clearly posted, clearly relived, clearly understood and manageable.
+He says the expectations need to be: positively stated, clearly posted, clearly relieved, clearly understood and manageable.

 Mulick then asked the audience to draw a chinchilla.
 The attendees laughed and looked around, since none of them really knew for sure what a chinchilla is or even looks like, but some asked their neighbors.
 As Mulick walked around the room and looked over people’s drawings, he commented on how different each chinchilla looked.